Revelstoke, British Columbia: Films

 The 1937 British movie The Great Barrier, starring Lilli Palmer, depicted the building of the Canadian Pacific Railway and featured location shooting from Revelstoke.

-Some scenes in the 1999 thriller Double Jeopardy, starring Ashley Judd and Tommy Lee Jones, were filmed in Revelstoke, notably the historic courthouse.
+Some scenes in the 1999 action thriller Double Jeopardy, starring Ashley Judd and Tommy Lee Jones, were filmed in Revelstoke, notably the historic courthouse.

 The Barber (2001), starring Malcolm McDowell, was almost entirely filmed in Revelstoke and features the town name displaced as Revelstoke, Alaska.

 In 2017, the Hallmark Channel original movie Frozen in Love, starring Rachael Leigh Cook and Niall Matter, was filmed in the area.

 Climate

 Revelstoke experiences a humid continental climate (Köppen Dfb).
 Summers are generally warm and rainy with cool nights, while winters are cold, snowy and very cloudy.
 Revelstoke on average experiences 50.3 days below 0 °C (32 °F), 13.5 days above 30 °C (86 °F) and one day above 35 °C (95 °F).
 The highest single-day snowfall recorded was 60.2 cm (23.7 in) and occurred on December 10, 1980, and the highest-ever snow depth recorded was 173 cm (68.1 in) and occurred on February 15, 1982.
-The highest temperature ever recorded in Revelstoke was 40.6 C on 17 July 1941.
-The coldest temperature ever recorded was -34.4 C on 11 January 1909, 20 January 1935 and 18 January 1943.
+The highest temperature ever recorded in Revelstoke was 40.6 C on July 17, 1941.
+The coldest temperature ever recorded was -34.4 C on January 11, 1909, January 20, 1935 and January 18, 1943.

 Neighbourhoods

-There are 14 officially recognized neighbourhoods within the City of Revelstoke.
+There are 15 officially recognized neighbourhoods within the City of Revelstoke: